 The Sugar development platform is available under the free/libre software GNU General Public License (GPL) to anyone who wants to extend it.
-“Sugar Labs” is a member project of the Software Freedom Conservancy (a non-profit foundation to produce and distribute and support the use of free software) and serves as a support base and gathering place for the community of educators and software developers who want to extend the platform and who have been creating Sugar-compatible applications.
+“Sugar Labs” is a registered USA 501(c)(3) tax-exempt, not-for-profit organization, which serves as a support base and gathering place for the community of educators and software developers who want to extend the platform and who have been creating Sugar-compatible applications.

 Sugar Labs® is a volunteer-driven member project of Software Freedom Conservancy, a nonprofit corporation.
 Originally part of the One Laptop Per Child project, Sugar Labs coordinates volunteers around the world who are passionate about providing educational opportunities to children through the Sugar Learning Platform.
 Sugar Labs® is supported by donations and is seeking funding to accelerate development.

 In order for Sugar to be successful, it needs the participation of a large number of people who share common goals while maintaining independence, so that each participant has the ability to act independently.
 For these reasons, Sugar Labs subscribes to the principles described here, which are the author's own translation of an original text in Spanish.